 Yvette Kydd – for proofreading the Year 4 grammar lessons.

 Carrie Derrick – a teacher at Glenfrome Primary School, Bristol, who has written lessons for the Year 4 grammar section.
-Her fabulous lessons feature the numbat, Jaguar, Weddell seal, kangaroo, bottle-nosed dolphin, Draco lizard, tusk fish, ring-tailed lemur and painted wolf.
+Her fabulous lessons feature the numbat, coconut crab, Arctic fox, jaguar, Weddell seal, kangaroo, bottle-nosed dolphin, Draco lizard, tusk fish, ring-tailed lemur and painted wolf.

 Sam Mumford – a teacher at Henleaze Junior School, Bristol, who has written lessons for the Year 4 grammar section.
 Her fabulous lessons include the harvest mouse, cotton-top tamarin and cheetah.

 Amy Parkin – a teacher at Horfield C of E Primary School, Bristol, who has written lessons for the Year 4 grammar section.
 Her fabulous lessons include the whale shark, spider monkey and firefly.